Christoph Klimke: Life and career

 Klimke was born in Oberhausen and grew up in Kleve.
-He received his secondary education at Freiherr-vom-Stein-Gymnasium where his father Wlfgang taught German literature for many years.
-After graduating with his abitur in 1978, he worked for a while in the German civil service and then pursued further studies in Bonn, Rome and Florence.
+He received his secondary education at Freiherr-vom-Stein-Gymnasium where his father Wolfgang taught German and English literature for many years and was editor of Thomas Wolfe.
+After his abitur in 1978, he worked for a while in the German civil service and then pursued further studies in Bonn, Rome and Florence.
 On his return to Germany in the mid-1980s he settled in Berlin and began his career as a writer.
 At first he wrote for newspapers and worked as a translator from Italian to German for the publishing company Rowohlt Verlag.